Alibaba is a Chinese multinational tech company that deals in eCommerce retail sales.

 The company has 18 co-founders, and the company was formed in 1999.

 The original goal of the business was to leverage the internet and emerging technologies to promote small businesses.

 They wanted to help small businesses compete with the bigger, already established brands.

-The company has its headquarters in Yuhang District, Zhejiang, China as well as an international office located in George Town, Cayman Islands.
+The company has its headquarters in Yuhang District, Zhejiang, China, and an international office in George Town, Cayman Islands.

 In 2014 the company had its initial public offering on the New York Stock Exchange.
 It is publicly traded under the ticker symbol BABA.

-With all of the growth that the company has experienced it is to be expected that there are multiple Alibaba competitors.
+With all of the growth the company has experienced, it is expected that there are multiple Alibaba competitors.

 Over 100,000 employees are working for Alibaba around the world.

 Alibaba derives much of its revenue through the sale of goods on its online marketplace.